-- 12.1.1 All matches will consist of one innings per side, each innings being limited to a maximum of 50 overs. - 12.1.2 All matches shall be of one day's scheduled duration. - 12.1.3 Every effort will be made to complete matches on the scheduled day with any necessary reduction in overs taking place, and only if the minimum number of overs necessary to constitute a match cannot be bowled on the scheduled day will the match be deemed as abandoned. - 12.1.4 Reserve days shall be utilised for rescheduling of abandoned matches as deemed in 12.1.3. - 12.1.5 In Division 1 there are two reserve days scheduled on which 'abandoned' matches shall be replayed in accordance with section below. - In Division 2 there is one reserve day scheduled on which 'abandoned' matches shall be replayed in accordance with section below. - In U19 Div 1 and 'A' Team Championships there are no reserve days. - 12.1.6 Abandoned matches shall be rescheduled to the reserve days as follows: - a.
-Individual abandoned matches (i.e. one or two matches) from any round will be given priority for rescheduling over any full round of abandoned matches (i.e. three matches). - b.
-Individual abandoned matches will be rescheduled in order of either: - (i) The scheduled round in which the most matches have been abandoned, or - (ii) In order of the earliest scheduled round in the event of two or more rounds having an equal number of abandoned matches - c.
-Any full rounds of abandoned matches will be rescheduled (subject to 12.1.5 (a) above) in order of the earliest scheduled round - 12.1.7 This clause is not applicable for these events but the clause number has been left in to preserve the ICC numbering sequence.
+- Law 12.1 shall be replaced by the following: - 12.1.1 All matches will consist of one innings per side, each innings being limited to a maximum of 50 overs. - 12.1.2 All matches shall be of one day's scheduled duration. - 12.1.3 Every effort will be made to complete matches on the scheduled day with any necessary reduction in overs taking place.
+Only if the minimum number of overs necessary to constitute a match cannot be bowled on the scheduled day will the match be deemed as abandoned. - 12.1.4 Reserve days shall only be utilised for rescheduling of abandoned matches as deemed in 12.1.3. - 12.1.5 Abandoned matches, as deemed in 12.1.3, shall be rescheduled to the reserve days as follows: - a.
+Individual abandoned matches (i.e. one or two matches from any incomplete round) will be given priority for rescheduling over any full round of abandoned matches (i.e. three matches). - b.
+Individual abandoned matches will be rescheduled in order of either: - (i) The scheduled round in which the most matches have been abandoned (i.e. a round with two abandoned matches will be prioritised over a round with one abandoned match), then

-- 12.1.8 This clause is not applicable for these events but the clause number has been left in to preserve the ICC numbering sequence. - 12.1.9 Subject to any of the previous points, if an abandoned match cannot be rescheduled on any reserve day, the match shall be declared as a no result and points will be awarded as provided for in 21.8. - 12.1.10 In the event of any dispute the ICC Event Technical Committee may be called on to make a ruling. - In Divisions 1 & 2 if less than four rounds are completed at the tournaments end the European Cricket Committee may use the completed results from this tournament, and its best discretion, to recommend to the ECC Board to decide which team(s) will progress from this tournament (i.e. it may not be the top ranked teams from the tournament).
+- (ii) In order of the earliest scheduled round in the event of two or more rounds having an equal number of abandoned matches - c.
+Any full rounds of abandoned matches will be rescheduled (subject to 12.1.6 (a) above) in order of the earliest scheduled round - 12.1.6 Subject to any of the previous points, if an abandoned match cannot be rescheduled on any reserve day, the match shall be declared as a no result and points will be awarded as provided for in 21.8. - 12.1.7 In the event of any dispute the ICC Event Technical Committee may be called on to make a ruling and its ruling shall be final. - 12.1.8 If less than three rounds are completed at tournament end the European Cricket Committee may use the completed results from this tournament, and its best discretion, to recommend to the ICC Development Committee to decide any promotion and/or relegation issues.-(i.e. it may not be the top ranked teams from the tournament).